 In V., Benny Profane, following a recent Navy hitch, does unglamorous odd jobs In Manhattan, like hunting alligators in the sewers.
-One day he crosses paths with Herbert Stencil, an itinerant Jew who refers to himself in the third person and is in search of V., a woman called Victoria or Veronica, who may not even be a woman, but a concept.
+One day he crosses paths with Herbert Stencil, a traveler who refers to himself in the third person and is in search of V., a woman called Victoria or Veronica, who may not even be a woman, but a concept.
 The author’s acid humor and vast erudition drew glowing reviews.

 Ten years later, in 1973, the novelist published his third book, Gravity’s Rainbow, with a mark as obscure as Pynchon himself.
 “Obscene”, “overwritten”, “turgid”, and “unreadable” are among the adjectives attributed to the novel upon its release.
 The more than 500 characters are living in the last year of World War II.
 The protagonist is Tyrone Slothrop, a cynical anti-hero who has erections in places of England where a German V-2 rocket invariably falls soon afterward.
 He is always under the watchful eye of Nazi villain Captain Weissman, who keeps the spy Katje as a sex slave.
 There is practically no other linear story in the novel.
 The narrator once becomes Byron the Bulb, who not only can talk, but is awarded a ten-page biography that discusses his political predilections.
 One can say that the theme of Gravity’s Rainbow is paranoia.
 “If there is something comforting – religious, if you want – about paranoia, there is still also anti-paranoia, where nothing is connected to anything, a condition not many of us can bear for long,” one passage reads.